The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 \paragraph{Mathematical notation} Consider a discretely sampled complex coherence $\gamma_{\mathrm{d}}: X_{\mathrm{d}} \rightarrow \mathbb{C}$ defined on $X_{\mathrm{d}} \subset \mathbb{Z}^n$, a regular lattice with sample points spaced equidistantly along the coordinate directions.
 The coherence $\gamma_d$ is assumed to be obtained by sampling a smooth coherence field $\gamma$ that arises congruently from a smooth absolute phase $\phia$, as in Sec. \ref{sec:continuous}.
 Generically, $\phia$ will be defined on all $X_{\mathrm{d}}$.

-\paragraph{Discrete unwrapping} Path-based phase unwrapping proceeds along a series of segments coordinate-parallel segments connecting adjacent lattice points.
+\paragraph{Discrete unwrapping} Path-based phase unwrapping proceeds along coordinate-parallel segments connecting adjacent lattice points.
 A space $X_{\mathrm{d}}\subset \mathbb{Z}^n$ is called lattice path connected if any pair of points can be connected by such a path traversing adjacent pixels.
 Phase unwrapping along a unit step in $x_i$, denoted by $\Delta_i$, evaluates

 which is in the interval $(-\pi, \pi]$.

 \paragraph{Reconstructability} Absolute phase reconstruction by unwrapping aims to recover $\phia_{\mathrm{d}}(\xb)$ on $X_{\mathrm{d}}$.
 By this we mean that the reconstruction $\hat{\phia}_{\mathrm{d}}$ matches the true absolute phase $\phia_{\mathrm{d}}$ for all $\xb \in X_{\mathrm{d}}$ up to a uniform $2 \pi n$.